 2. Fold in the blueberries and mix well until all combined.
 Make 8 patties and set aside.

-3. Add coconut oil to preheated pan over medium heat.
+3. Add coconut oil to a preheated pan over medium heat.
 Place patties in with enough room around them to cook evenly.
 I cooked 4 at a time.

 4. Cook 5-8 minutes each side.
 Cool and enjoy!

 Tip: I individually froze half the batch, wrapping each first then placing them in a ziplock back for later enjoyment.